fralau/mkdocs-macros-plugin/webdoc/docs/python.md

-Defining variables, macros, and filters in Python code
+Defining Macros and Filters (as well as Variables)
 ======================================================

 Location of the module
 ----------------------

-By default, the Python code must go into a `main.py` file in the main website's directory (beside the `mkdocs.yml` file).
+By default, the Python code must go into a `main.py` file in the main website's project directory (generally beside the `mkdocs.yml` file).

 !!!
 Tip